ProlificsPanther/DockerPanther/README.md

 Step-2: `docker run --name=panther553 -ti --net=host -e DISPLAY -v /tmp/.X11-unix -v <path of license folder on host  machine>://Apps/ProlificsContainer/prlstdwb553.07/licenses -d prolificspanther/docker-panther-trial` .The run command  will create a container named 'panther553' .

 Step-3: Next  enter the command to run a graphical application on Linux (Panther Web application in  your browser)
-        'xauth list'
+        'xauth list' <br>
         It will display a  MIT-MAGIC-COOKIE list as shown in the example below.
-Just copy any line  and run it Example:'ip-your ip/unix:10  MIT-MAGIC-COOKIE-1  83cce042f30c980a97e6799713e9e3f2`
+Just copy any line  and run it . <br>
+        Example:'ip-your ip/unix:10  MIT-MAGIC-COOKIE-1  83cce042f30c980a97e6799713e9e3f2`

 Step-4: `docker exec -ti panther553 bash`  to run a new command  in a running command.
 Notice  the prompt has changed to name of your contained

 Step-5: Enter the  command
-        'xauth add <paste MIT- MAGIC-COOKIE  used previously> <br> We can verify that is was added using 'xauth list' command.
+        'xauth add <paste MIT- MAGIC-COOKIE  used previously> <br>'. <br> We can verify that is was added using 'xauth list' command.

 Step-6: Open the Panther Editor in Motif using the command
         'prodev_motif`

-Step 7: To Run a sample Panther client application in motif use command
+Step 7: To Run a sample Panther client application in motif use command <br>
-        'prorun_motif mgmt (Name of Panther screen)`
+        'prorun_motif mgmt (Name of Panther screen)`   <br>

 # To access the image from OpenShift